thacherT1D/webdevstuff/Agile_Project_Management/Frontend_Personal_Project.desc.md

 * User Input
     * Use at least one web form
     * Validate user input
-    * Persist user data using something like LocalStorage
+    * Optionally, persist user data using something like LocalStorage
 * Workflow
     * Use wireframes to create your layouts before you build them
-    * Use a feature-branch workflow for your user stories
+    * Optionally, use a feature-branch workflow for your user stories
-    * Do some build-tooling with something like Gulp
+    * Optionally, do some build-tooling with something like Gulp

 <a id="video"></a>